Skip to main content

 $800+

-a month can disappear when small per-client misses repeat across a busy color book.
+a month can be recovered when small per-client misses are found across a busy color book.

 Why this matters

-If a salon misses only a few dollars of color usage per client, that may translate into hundreds or thousands of dollars across a month, especially in color-heavy businesses.
+If a salon misses only a few dollars of color usage per client, that can translate into hundreds or thousands of dollars across a month, especially in color-heavy businesses.

-That is why the fastest win is often not a full repricing project.
+That is why one of the fastest wins is often not a full repricing project.
 It is identifying where real usage is already outrunning what the service charge assumes.

 How salons usually find it